Skip to Content

 Bandelier has trails that take you past Petroglyphs, cave dwelling and building walls, some more than a millennium old, carved into the park’s impressive mesas.

-a ladder leading to a small cave in bandelier national park
+A ladder leading to a small cave in bandelier national park

 Tip: Spring and fall are the best time for these hikes.
 Summer will be very hot and winter can bring snow to the trails.
 Get an early start if you can and carry plenty of water.